flexaihq/flexbench/src/flexbench/README.md

 # FlexBench Module Documentation

-This document covers the direct Python module usage of FlexBench.
-For most users, we recommend using the [FlexBench CLI](../README.md) which provides automatic Docker orchestration.
+This document covers the direct Python module usage of FlexBench for text model benchmarking.
+For most users, we recommend using the [FlexBench CLI](../../README.md) which provides automatic Docker orchestration.

 ## When to Use the Module

 Use the Python module directly when you need:

 - **Development and debugging**: Direct access to all APIs and configurations
 - **Custom vLLM setups**: Your own vLLM server with specific configurations
 - **Integration into existing systems**: Embedding FlexBench in larger applications
 - **Fine-grained control**: Custom benchmark workflows and data processing

+The module provides the same core functionality as the CLI but requires manual vLLM server management.

 ## Prerequisites